open-cloud/open-cloud.github.io.old/4_notes.md

 6. Tags tab should not be visible from the Sites page (only from Slices).

-7. Say a little bit more about the Andy's scripts at the end of the Operator Guide (or mention as an undocumented feature).

 ##Incomplete and Undocumented Features

 1. There is only partial support for ServiceClass object.